 The Park District acquired the property located at 214 S Wheeling Road to expand Tully Park and improve access.
 The City and Park District worked with MWRD to acquire the flood-prone home to remove it from the floodplain and preserve the property as open space.
 The MWRD conditions for this property in perpetuity include (1) no permanent structures and (2) non- permeable surfaces.
 A permeable** gravel surface will be installed at the Wheeling Road entrance, allowing Park District work trucks to park and deliver mowing equipment.

 On Tuesday, October 15, 2024, residents gathered at the Gary Morava Recreation Center to provide feedback regarding surface options and plantings for the remainder of the parcel.
 The park district will investigate the cost, grants, and feasibility of alternative options for the gravel area, such as using a permeable mesh or webbing material instead.
-Another community meeting will be scheduled to present the revised plan with associated costs based on the feedback received.

 For questions, please email [email protected] or call 847-394-2848